Spring storm knocks out power to tens of thousands across Quebec, Ontario

 “We had gusts of nearly 60 kilometres per hour throughout the night in a fairly widespread manner," said Bégin.
 "When we look near Quebec City, the gusts are even stronger, between around 70 and 80 km/h."

-Ontario's hydro utility said just under 10,000 customers were still without power at around 9 p.m.
-In a statement earlier in the day, Hydro One said it had restored power to 125,000 customers since the storm began.
+Ontario's hydro utility said about 8,800 customers were still without power at around 11 p.m.
+Hydro One said it had restored power to more than 300,000 customers since Tuesday evening.

 Special advisories covered areas from southwestern Ontario to New Brunswick and Nova Scotia, where heavy, wet snow was also expected.